saas786/dotfiles-17/README.md

-# Admin dotfiles
+# The geewiz dotfiles

-This is a collection of configuration files like .screenrc or .bashrc I use on all my servers.
+My collection of configuration files for zsh, tmux and many other tools.

-I install them like this:
+## Installation

     git clone <repository> .dotfiles
     cd .dotfiles
-    ./mklinks.sh
+    ./install.sh